zjhch123/wechat-service/README.md

 # Usage

-**Please add your server IP and domain to the whitelist in the Wechat Official Accounts Platform and add your server url in the package.json at first.**
+**Please add your server IP and domain to the whitelist in the Wechat Official Accounts Platform and set your server url in the package.json at first.**

 You should create the `appid` and `appsecret` file in the root path before start.

 ## wxShare

+### Init

 ```html
 <script>